17 Secluded Beaches in Sydney for a Quiet Swim

 Whale Beach in Sydney's northern beaches

-Not as famous as its bigger neighbour Palm Beach in the Northern Beaches region, Whale Beach is a beautiful 600-metre long strip of sand.
+Less well-known than its larger neighbour, Palm Beach, Whale Beach in the Northern Beaches region is a stunning 600-metre stretch of sand.

 4. Clareville Beach, Clareville